top of page

 If it wasn’t obvious before, recognition is your service's first line of interaction with a potential client.

-Are you attempting to bring awareness to the services you provide?
-Then your visuals: graphics, pictures and colors help you to get your foot in that door.
-It is within that window, you have a fleeting chance to make the right connection through storytelling.
+Are you attempting to bring awareness to the service you provide?
+Then, your visuals: graphics, pictures, and colors help you to get your foot in that door.
+Within that window, you have a fleeting chance to make the right connection through storytelling.

 Storytelling is all the insights and context you alone have serving your niche, strategically used collectively, through a handful of sentences to connect your ideal clients with the value your services alone can provide.